-- Both a Proposed Building and a Reference Building are assessed to calculate a percentage reduction. - When the Net-Zero Upfront Carbon Standard is being applied but there are significant differences in the inclusions and exclusions between the Upfront Carbon credit of Green Star Design & As Built NZ v1.1 and the Net Zero Upfront Carbon Standard.
+- Both a Proposed Building and a Reference Building are assessed to calculate a percentage reduction. - When the Net-Zero Upfront Carbon Standard is being applied but there are significant differences in the inclusions and exclusions between the credit within Green Star and the Net Zero Upfront Carbon Standard.